nehatkkhan786/starknetd_discord_bot/README.md

 A discord bot to get the status of the Starknet Node

-Get the Discord Secret Key from here https://discord.com/developers/applications Paste it at discord_bot.py file where you will my token
+Get the Discord Secret Key from here https://discord.com/developers/applications Paste it in discord_bot.py file where you will see a variable with token

-create a virtual environment and activate it than run the command "pip install requirements.txt" without inverted commas
+create a virtual environment and activate it then run the command "pip install requirements.txt" without inverted commas

-To run the script with systemd create a xyx.service file at /etc/systemd/system/ paste the below code at xyz.service file and save it
+To run the script with systemd create a xyx.service(you can use any name like bot.service) file at /etc/systemd/system/ paste the below code at xyz.service file and save it